 On hiatus indefinitely.
 Thank you again to everyone who contributed to Art Night over the years.
 You made it great!

-All of our Community events are designed with sober, queer, disabled and other vulnerable folks in mind, and we are committed to improving our accessibility for those groups and individuals.
-Everyone is welcome to attend, but we will not tolerate hate speech, negative remarks about another person’s body or skin colour, or anti-vaxx propaganda.
-We are currently operating in accordance with Alberta’s Covid precautions to keep everyone as safe as possible.
-Please do not attend an in-person event if you are experiencing any symptoms.
+All of our Community events are designed with sober, queer, disabled and other vulnerable folks in mind first and foremost, and we are committed to improving our accessibility for those groups and individuals.
+Everyone is welcome to attend, but we will not tolerate hate speech, negative remarks about another person’s body, gender or skin colour, climate change denialism, or anti-vaxx propaganda.
+We encourage masking for all indoor events, to keep everyone as safe as possible.
+Please do not attend an in-person event if you are sick.

 I very much appreciate being part of Art Night.
 I like to sit in comfort at home to craft and chat with other like minded people and it has been my pleasure to interact with others and to see what kind of crafts everyone does.